Mexator/DSs-project1/report.md

 ![](q9-1.png)
 Now, let's kill Worker2, wait a few seconds, and check:
 ![](q9-2.png)
 After several seconds Docker detects failed node and launches new instances on stable ones.
 It works!
+When dead node comes back, tasks [are not rebalanced](https://docs.docker.com/engine/swarm/admin_guide/#force-the-swarm-to-rebalance).
+Thus, we must run `docker service update server_1_web --force`.
+That will rebalance tasks across the swarm, giving part of them to newly returned Worker2.